EnviralDesign/NodeMCU-Arduino-Pixel-Driver/README.md

 ### SETUP AND INSTALLATION:

+1. To get Arduino IDE talking to the nodeMCU, follow the first step of this guide: [NodeMCU in Arduino IDE]

-1. Register on [Derivative.ca]
+2. Register on [Derivative.ca]

-2. [Download the installer] for 088 x64 build  :62160
+3. [Download the installer] for 088 x64 build  :62160

-3. Open Touch Designer, and perform the 1 time activation / login:
+4. Open Touch Designer, and perform the 1 time activation / login:

  ![alt tag](http://www.enviral-design.com/downloads/loginToTouch.jpg)
-4. Open and run **nodeMCU_softwareTestingPlatform.1.toe**
+5. Open and run **nodeMCU_softwareTestingPlatform.1.toe**

-5. This is the home screen you want to be at:
+6. This is the home screen you want to be at:

  ![alt tag](http://www.enviral-design.com/blog/wp-content/uploads/2017/05/nodeMCU_driverSoftware.jpg)